TRENT JANSEN

 BROACHED MONSTERS BY TRENT JANSEN

-SALON ART+DESIGN, NEW YORK CITY, USA ~ 2017
+SALON ART+DESIGN, NEW YORK, USA ~ 2017

 At Salon Art+Design 2017 in New York City, Broached Monsters was on show with Broached Commissions and Gallery All.